tcjennings/apple2/SCREEN.ADDRESS/README.md

 S  X  X  X  X  0  1  1  1
 ```

 Additionally, A10 will be 1 and A11 will be 0.
-Because both 80STORE and PAGE2 are in an "OFF" state.
+Because both 80STORE and PAGE2 are in an "Off" state.

 So, plugging all the bits into position, we get: